 top of page

-Pinewood Derby Race Day
+Preparing for Pinewood Derby Race Day

 Inspection/Weigh in

 As mentioned previously, you’ll want to have your car as close as possible to the allowed weight without going over.
-The official race scale may read differently than the scale used while constructing the car, be prepared to remove (or add) weight if necessary.
+The official race scale may read differently from the scale used while constructing the car, so be prepared to remove (or add) weight if necessary.
 Using tungsten putty to fine-tune the car’s weight, along with foil tape to hold the weights, makes it easy to adjust the weight if needed.

 Make sure you are very familiar with your race rules.
 Be prepared to advocate for your car if any questions arise during check-in.
-It is quite possible that the person checking in the cars may not be that familiar with the rules and will be going with what they think is “right” rather than what the rules state.
-The best strategy to avoid issues on race day is to clarify any questions regarding the rules with race officials in advance.
-However, if there are any areas you think could be open to interpretation and could be used to disqualify your car, be prepared to make changes.
-Bring extra sets of race-ready, unmodified wheels, axles, etc.
+It is quite possible that the person checking the cars may not be very familiar with the rules and will go with what they think is “right” rather than what the rules state.

 Be prepared to make repairs to the car as well.
 Here is a list of items you should consider bringing to the race: